sunisdown/faster_cpython/pep_ast.rst

 Rationale
 =========

 Python does not provide a standard way to transform the code.
-Various hooks are used.
-The MacroPy project uses an import hook: it adds its own module finder in ``sys.meta_path`` to inject its AST transformer.
+Projects transforming the code use various hooks.
+The MacroPy project uses an import hook: it adds its own module finder in ``sys.meta_path`` to hook its AST transformer.
 Another option is to monkey-patch the builtin ``compile()`` function.

 Transforming the code allows to extend the Python language for specific needs.
 Transforming an Abstract Syntax Tree (AST) is a convenient way to